 Sleepaway camp in NJ

 Have your kids ever wanted to bunk in a teepee?
 Now’s their chance!
 Children sleep in real teepees, alongside seven to nine other children of their gender and age, and over the course of the two weeks these tentmates become like family as they eat, sleep and plan their activities together.
 As a unit, the children explore all that the camp has to offer—archery, crafts, mountain biking, swimming, canoeing, fishing and outdoor cooking—while embracing nature, the 55-acre lake and each other’s company.
+The camp is a totally unplugged, back-to-basics outdoor adventure that teaches them to rely on themselves and learn how to adapt to living in nature.
 Ages 6–15.

 Run by the Children of the Earth Foundation, this camp offers junior environmentalists unique, six-day sessions throughout the summer, each focusing on a different topic and geared to a different age group.
 Please read the website carefully; some camps require prerequisite programs and many require accompanying adults (family camp).
 Ages 4 to 17, depending on program.